Chronic Pain

 .webp?width=1024&height=1024&name=Chronic%20pain%20patient%20(1).webp)

-Why Chronic Pain Happens
+Why Chronic Neuropathic and Ischemic Pain Happens

 Nerve Damage from Diabetes